MicrosoftDocs/visualfsharpdocs/docs/conceptual/sequences-[fsharp].md

 ## Obtaining Subsequences
 [Seq.filter](https://msdn.microsoft.com/library/7f2e9850-a660-460c-9831-3bbff5613770) and [Seq.choose](https://msdn.microsoft.com/library/63b83b06-4b24-4239-bf69-a2c12d891395) are like the corresponding functions that are available for lists, except that the filtering and choosing does not occur until the sequence elements are evaluated.

 [Seq.truncate](https://msdn.microsoft.com/library/1892dfeb-308e-45e2-857a-3c3405d02244) creates a sequence from another sequence, but limits the sequence to a specified number of elements.
 [Seq.take](https://msdn.microsoft.com/library/6e75f701-640b-4c4a-9d63-4313fc090596) creates a new sequence that contains only a specified number of elements from the start of a sequence.
-If there are fewer elements in the sequence than you specify to take, **Seq.take** throws a **T:System.InvalidOperationException**.
+If there are fewer elements in the sequence than you specify to take, **Seq.take** throws a **System.InvalidOperationException**.
 The difference between **Seq.take** and **Seq.truncate** is that **Seq.truncate** does not produce an error if the number of elements is fewer than the number you specify.

 The following code shows the behavior of and differences between **Seq.truncate** and **Seq.take**.